askewai/wwbof/README.md

-# babelacbot
+# werewolf-line-bot
-A party game called Werewolf
+A LINE bot - a party game called Werewolf